RahulJoshvaa/Stock-Automation-using-Airflow/README.md

 - **Git**

 ⚠️ **Windows Users Note**:
-If Docker asks you to update WSL, run:
+If Docker asks you to update WSL, run(in PowerShell-preferable):
 ```bash
 wsl --update
 ```